-^{} Not meaningful
+Not meaningful

-We recognized income tax benefits of \$6.4 million and \$0.6 million for the three months ended October 31, 2015 and 2014, respectively.
-The change was primarily due to a larger loss before income taxes for the three months ended October 31, 2015, as compared to the same period a year ago.
-The effective tax rate of 79.8% for the three months ended October 31, 2015 differs from the statutory U.S. federal income tax rate of 35% mainly due to permanent differences for foreign stock-based compensation, U.S. domestic production activity deduction, and the tax rate differences between the United States and foreign countries.
+We recognized an income tax expense of \$6.4 million and an income tax benefit of \$0.1 million for the three and six months ended January 31, 2016, respectively, as compared to income tax benefits of \$1.0 million and \$1.6 million for the three and six months ended January 31, 2015, respectively.
+The change for the three months ended January 31, 2016 was primarily due to increased profitability and decreased benefits from discrete tax items as compared to the same quarter a year ago.
+The change for the six months ended January 31, 2016 was primarily due to decreased benefits from discrete tax items as compared to the same period a year ago.
+Our effective tax rates of 87.5% and 7.1% for the three and six months ended January 31, 2016, respectively, differ from the statutory U.S. federal income tax et of 35% mainly due to incentive stock options tax deductions, permanent differences for stock-based compensation, the impact of state income taxes, the tax rate differences between the United States and foreign countries, and research and development credits.